We sell feed grade minerals to feed millers and premixers

 Sodium Selenite 45 %

-Selenium supplementation improves conception rate (McClure et al., 1986) and reduces the incidence of retained placenta, mastitis, metritis (Puls, 1994) and white muscle disease (Gerloff, 1992).
-Furthermore, selenium deficiency is also known to cause abortions, embryonic fetal loss, poor fertility and overall weaker calves (Yasothai, 2014).
+Selenium supplementation improves conception rate (McClure et al., 1986) and reduces the incidence of retained placenta, mastitis, metritis (Puls, 1994), and white muscle disease (Gerloff, 1992).
+Furthermore, selenium deficiency is also known to cause abortions, embryonic fetal loss, poor fertility, and overall weaker calves (Yasothai, 2014).
 Selenium in combination with vitamin E reduced calf death losses and slightly increased calf weights (Spears et al., 1986; Gerloff, 1992).
 In sheep improvements in growth and fertility are most likely (Wichtel, 1999).
-For poultry, Surai (2002) concludes that “aduaquate Se supplementation is considered to be a crucial factor in maintaining the high productive and reproductive characteristics of commercial poultry”.
+For poultry, Surai (2002) concludes that “adequate Se supplementation is considered to be a crucial factor in maintaining the highly productive and reproductive characteristics of commercial poultry”.
 Furthermore, Surai and Fisinin (2014) indicate the important role of selenium in the fertility of breeding stock and on improving hatchability through the reduction of oxidative stress.
-Lastly, in a 2015 review Habibian (et al.) finds that selenium supplementation has numerous positive effects on heat stressed poultry.
+Lastly, in a 2015 review, Habibian (et al.) finds that selenium supplementation has numerous positive effects on heat-stressed poultry.

 Zinc oxide 72 % 75 % 78 %

 Zinc is an essential nutrient for animals involved in many biochemical reactions.
-This means that a zinc deficiency has various negative effects including reduced growth and an increased susceptibility to infection (Miller, 1970).
+This means that a zinc deficiency has various negative effects including reduced growth and increased susceptibility to infection (Miller, 1970).
 Perry (et al., 1968) found that zinc supplementation leads to an increase in daily gain for fattening beef cattle.
-Also in poultry zinc has numerous major effects on, among others, antioxidation, production and stress related problems (Naz et al., 2016).
+Also in poultry zinc has numerous major effects on, among others, antioxidation, production, and stress-related problems (Naz et al., 2016).
 A 2009 review (Sahin et al.) finds that dietary zinc in poultry is required for a normal immune function and proper skeletal development and maintenance.
-While Abd El-Hack (et al.) also describe the effect of improved fertility, feathering and appetite in his 2017 review.
+While Abd El-Hack (et al.) also describe the effect of improved fertility, feathering, and appetite in his 2017 review.